perladvent/perldotcom/content/article/_pub_2001_07_17_mailfiltering.md

       "rule",
       "spam"
    ],
+   "slug" : "/pub/2001/07/17/mailfiltering",
    "date" : "2001-07-17T00:00:00-08:00",
+   "categories" : "Security",
+   "draft" : null,
+   "thumbnail" : "/images/_pub_2001_07_17_mailfiltering/111-mailaudit.jpg",
-   "slug" : "/pub/2001/07/17/mailfiltering",
+   "image" : null,
-   "title" : "Mail Filtering with Mail::Audit",
    "description" : " Let's face it. procmail is horrid.
 But for most of us, it's the only sensible way to handle mail filtering.
-I used to tolerate procmail, with its grotesque syntax and its less-than-helpful error messages, because it was the only...", "categories" : "Security",
+I used to tolerate procmail, with its grotesque syntax and its less-than-helpful error messages, because it was the only...", "authors" : [
-   "thumbnail" : "/images/_pub_2001_07_17_mailfiltering/111-mailaudit.jpg",
-   "authors" : [
       "simon-cozens"
-   ],
-   "image" : null
+   ]
 }